msobjdump

 If --verbose is set, full information printing is enabled.

-Table 5 ELF parsing fields (standard or simplified custom operator project)
+Table 5 ELF file parsing fields (standard/simple custom operator project)

 Field